linolila/Distributed_system/README.md

 python task_publisher.py
 ```

-You’ll be prompted to enter a task to send.
+You’ll be prompted to enter a task and an employee name.
+The task will be saved to MySQL and sent to RabbitMQ.

-### 2. Run Task Consumer
+#### 2. Run Task Consumer

-Run the `task_consumer.py` script to receive the task:
+Run the `task_consumer.py` script to receive and mark tasks as completed:

 ```bash
 python task_consumer.py
 ```

-You’ll be able to view the task that was received.
+Once a task is processed, it will be updated as "completed" in the MySQL database.

-### 3. Run Notification Publisher
+#### 3. Run Notification Publisher

 Run the `notification_publisher.py` script to send notifications: